-a) Buyers' credit from banks under secured borrowings includes :

-(i) ₹ 1,740.78 Crore of Jharsuguda Aluminium at an interest rate of LIBOR plus 50- 200 basis points are secured by exclusive charge on the assets of Jharsuguda Aluminium imported under facility and first charge on current assets of Jharsuguda Aluminium on pari passu basis. (ii) ₹ 3,278.79 Crore of Copper India at an interest rate of 0.91 % is secured by way of first charge by hypothecation on the entire stock of raw materials, work-in-progress and all semi-finished, finished, manufactured articles together with all stores, components and spares, both present and future book debts, outstanding monies, receivables, claims and bills arising out of sale etc and such charge in favour of the banks ranking pari passu inter se, forming part of the consolidated financial statements as at and for the year ended March 31, 2014 without any preferences or priority to one over other(s) in any manner.
+- a) Buyers' credit from banks under secured borrowings includes: - (i) ₹1,740.78 Crore of Jharsuguda Aluminium at an interest rate of LIBOR plus 50- 200 basis points are secured by exclusive charge on the assets of Jharsuguda Aluminium imported under facility and first charge on current assets of Jharsuguda Aluminium on pari passu basis. - (ii) ₹ 3,278.79 Crore of Copper India at an interest rate of 0.91 % is secured by way of first charge by hypothecation on the entire stock of raw materials, work-in-progress and all semi-finished, finished, manufactured articles together with all stores, components and spares, both present and future book debts, outstanding monies, receivables, claims and bills arising out of sale etc and such charge in favour of the banks ranking pari passu inter se, without any preferences or priority to one over other(s) in any manner.